Junyan-Guo/Fall2018-Project2-sec1proj2_grp8/README.md

 Map: Every university that meet the user's requirments will show on the map.
 After clicking on the university, both the URL and Forbes rank of the school will be in view.
 The map also adds circular illustration of ranking according to Forbes Ranking System.
 The color of the circles indicate the City Type and the radius of the circles indicate the ranking of the college/university (the larger the circle the higher the ranking).

 Plots: There will be multiple interacitve density plots based on the filtered data.
-These will show Admission Rate, SAT Score, Average Cost, Earnings, Crime Rate, Happy Score, and Happy Rank of the selected (filtered) universities.
+These will show Admission Rate, SAT Score, Average Cost, Earnings, Crime Rate, Happy Score, Happy Rank, and Enrollment of the selected (filtered) universities.

 ![screenshot](doc/figs/screenshot2.PNG)